-A Student Support and Progress Team (SSPT) will be automatically formed for each student who does not have sufficient credits to be classified as matriculating to the next grade level.
-SSPTs will also be conducted for any student that struggles in general and is identified through the process which is conducted at monthly grade level meetings.
+A Student Support and Progress Team (SSPT) will be automatically formed for each student who after multiple interventions do not demonstrate improvement.
+As in elementary school, literacy and numeracy skills are pivotal for the progress of the student, the benchmarks in our curriculum for Expeditionary Learning and Math Bridges will be key points to track their growth.
+If per these exams, the students do not improve even with support and basic interventions from teachers, they will be highlighted for the SSPT.
+The SSPT will meet for any student that struggles in general and is identified through the process which is conducted at monthly grade level meetings.
 At the monthly meeting teachers within the grade level bring relevant data (e.g. benchmark assessments, gradebooks, discipline referrals) and discuss students who are at risk of not being successful, including if a student has been deemed at-risk of becoming a long- term English learner.
 If it appears that a student is experiencing challenges in multiple classes, the grade level team refers the student for an SSPT.
-The SSPT is facilitated by the student's counselor, who acts as the main point of contact for monitoring the implementation of interventions.
-Also present will be the principal, the student's grade level teachers, parent, and student.
-If the tiered interventions are not producing the anticipated improvements and any signs of a disability are present, the student is referred for an assessment process.
+The SSPT is facilitated by the student's counselor, who acts as the main point of contact for monitoring the implementation of interventions are not producing the anticipated improvements and any signs of a disability are present, the student is referred for an assessment process.
 If a disability is not present, the SSPT team reconvenes to determine additional supports and the process continues.